Strengthening capacity in ASEAN to meet pesticide export requirements

 Increased participation of ASEAN countries in setting Codex MRLs

 A major component of this project was to harmonize MRLs in accordance with international standards to improve market access of agricultural products.
-This was achieved through a process to facilitate the establishment and implementation of Codex MRLs for minor-use crops.
+This was achieved through a process facilitating the establishment and implementation of Codex MRLs for minor-use crops.
 Six residue studies were completed that could support new Codex MRLs for the commodities selected.
-The studies used four very low-risk test pesticides (azoxystrobin, difenoconazole, pyriproxyfen, and spinetoram), focused on dragon fruit, lychee, mango, and papaya.
+The studies used four very low-risk test pesticides (azoxystrobin, difenoconazole, pyriproxyfen, and spinetoram) focused on dragon fruit, lychee, mango and papaya.
 Upon completion of the studies, a part of the residue data generated was packaged and submitted to Codex to support the establishment of MRLs.
-Participating countries received guidance on how to nominate their pesticide/commodity to be placed on the FAO/WHO Joint Meeting on Pesticide Residues (JMPR) review schedule, how to prepare and package the data submission, and how to best coordinate efforts with other countries.
+Participating countries received guidance on how to nominate their pesticide/commodity to be placed on the FAO/WHO JMPR review schedule, how to prepare and package the data submission, and how to best coordinate efforts with other countries.

 More efficient use of available resources through enhanced collaboration

-The project established and implemented a new collaborative approach for pesticide data generation and exchange within ASEAN countries, based on public-private partnerships and regional cooperation.
-This is expected to result in an increasingly efficient use of resources.
-In order to improve cost-effectiveness and avoid duplication of efforts, the project facilitated collaboration among relevant national authorities and the private sector (including multinational pesticide manufactures, local agricultural commodity export organizations, industry associations and farmers).
+The project established a new collaborative approach for pesticide data generation and exchange within ASEAN countries, based on public-private partnerships and regional cooperation.
+The participants from ASEAN member countries shared experiences on how to coordinate the work amongst many countries, between government regulatory officials, laboratory and field technicians, as well as pesticide manufacturers and FAO/WHO.
+In order to improve cost-effectiveness and avoid duplication of efforts, the project facilitated collaboration among relevant national authorities and the private sector (including multinational pesticide manufactures - Syngenta, Dow, and Valent/Sumitomo - local agricultural commodity export organizations, industry associations and farmers).
 A regional minor-use expert group, comprising public and private sector partners, met regularly to discuss and develop solutions on regional minor-use issues, and identify and prioritize pesticide and MRL needs.
 This prioritization enabled countries to develop strategies to maximize outputs by dividing work, resources and responsibilities to generate necessary residue data.
 The cost-saving of collaborative versus individual generation of data is estimated to be over 90%.

-While second and third generation pesticides are being phased out by developed countries due to human and environmental risks, farmers in developing countries often continue to use these chemicals because of the lack of international MRLs based on newer, safer (less toxic) pesticides for their specialty crops.
-Due to this situation, farmers are limited in their crop protection tools (continued use of more toxic chemicals) resulting in economic loss (restricted market access), lower crop productivity (increased rate of pest resistance), and negative impacts on environmental, worker, and consumer safety.
+While second and third generation pesticides are being phased out by developed countries due to human and environmental risks, farmers in developing countries often continue to use these chemicals due to the lack of international MRLs based on newer, safer (less toxic) pesticides for their specialty crops.
+Farmers are limited in their crop protection tools (continued use of more toxic chemicals) resulting in economic loss (restricted market access), lower crop productivity (increased rate of pest resistance), and negative impacts on environmental, worker, and consumer safety.
 This project helped to resolve these issues, with additional benefits for agricultural productivity, environmental safety and consumer safety.

 Enhanced market access for specialty crops

-Developing countries frequently encounter market access obstacles resulting from insufficient international trade standards for minor-use crops.
+Developing countries frequently encounter market access obstacles due to insufficient international trade standards for minor-use crops.
 By developing a process to facilitate the establishment of Codex MRLs for minor-use crops of economic importance to ASEAN member states, this project enhanced the ability of producers in developing countries to access important export markets.
 The project will deliver its full benefits once the new Codex MRLs are established.